-If you like Korean jokes, then you’re going to love what you’re about to read.
+You might be familiar with South Korea because of K-pop or Korean dramas, but do you also know Korean jokes?
+If you love to laugh and have fun, then you’re going to love what you’re about to read.
 There’s more to Korean culture than just the traditional things.
 There’s also a lot of humor!

-We’ve got the best of Korean jokes, Konglish jokes, and Korean Dad Jokes (아재개그 / ajaegaegeu) all in one spot.
+We’ve got the best of Korean jokes, Konglish jokes, and Korean Dad Jokes (아재개그 / ajaegaegeu) common in Korean society all in one spot.

 To keep the laughs rolling anywhere you go, we also created a free PDF that you can download and take with you.